mourner/rbush/README.md

 ## Changelog

+#### 1.3.4 &mdash; Aug 31, 2014

+- Improved bulk insertion performance for a large number of items (e.g. up to 100% for inserting a million items).
+- Fixed performance regression for high node sizes.

 #### 1.3.3 &mdash; Aug 30, 2014

-- Improved bulk loading performance by ~60-70%.
+- Improved bulk insertion performance by ~60-70%.
 - Improved insertion performance by ~40%.
 - Improved search performance by ~30%.